php-dev-br/laravel-doc-pt-br/prompts.md

 );
 ```

-If the `options` argument is an associative array, then the closure will receive the selected key, otherwise it will receive the selected value.
-The closure may return an error message, or `null` if the validation passes.
+If the `options` argument is an associative array, then the closure will receive
+the selected key, otherwise it will receive the selected value.
+The closure may
+return an error message, or `null` if the validation passes.

 <a name="multiselect"></a>

 ### Multi-select

-If you need the user to be able to select multiple options, you may use the `multiselect` function:
+If you need to the user to be able to select multiple options, you may use
+the `multiselect` function:

 ```php
 use function Laravel\Prompts\multiselect;